Avanade/DevOpsHOL/multi-stage-deployments/README.md

 ### Add a Deployment stage to the pipeline

-1. Follow the [steps from this guide](https://www.azuredevopslabs.com/labs/azuredevops/yaml/#task-4-adding-continuous-delivery-to-the-yaml-definition) to set up your pipeline YAML file for multiple stages
+1. Follow the [steps from this guide](https://www.azuredevopslabs.com/labs/azuredevops/yaml/#task-4-adding-continuous-delivery-to-the-yaml-definition) to convert your pipeline to use stages.
+Create your first stage `Build` and then continue with the next step below

 1. Add the following stage to the bottom of your pipeline:
    ```